Investigation, Oversight and Casework roles

 As well as visiting incident scenes to ensure all evidence is preserved and recovered, you will also be expected to attend post-mortems and brief pathologists.
 This means you will need to be resilient and focus on discovering the facts.
 Your investigations will often be under public scrutiny, and you will be the main point of contact for complainants, bereaved families and other interested parties.
 So, you will need to be a confident and personable communicator, with the ability to stay calm and focused under pressure.

 To ensure you’re always prepared for the unique challenges of our work, we will give you ongoing training and support.
+As part of this role, you will become a fully accredited investigator (PIP 2).
+On completion of your PIP 2 programme, you will be promoted.
 Being a lead investigator is a complex and ultimately fulfilling role, offering you the opportunity to work with every sector of the community and have a positive impact on their lives.
 Your understanding of different communities and your ability to empathise with and relate to them will be crucial.

 You will need strong analytical skills, developed in a role where you led investigations.
 This could have been gained in areas such as social services, trading standards, regulatory bodies, risk, audit, probation, or enforcement.
 Occasionally, you will also need to work unsociable and extended hours as a member of our 24-hour on-call facility.